Regiment of Riflemen: Raid near Lacolle

 American General Wade Hampton I led a raid in September 1813 into Champlain.
 After the raid, General Wade Hampton withdrew back to American lines.
 Major Benjamin Forsyth was stationed in Chazy.
 He raided into Canada capturing some British goods and several horses near Lacolle.

 Raid at Odelltown

 Forsyth went on another raid at Odelltown capturing a lot of goods.
 Many of the goods were distributed among the American soldiers as recompense for their baggage lost at Ogdensburg.

 Diplomacy Mission

 An American rifleman who was an officer of Forsyth's command came under a flag of truce to British lines to conduct diplomacy.
 The British commander J. Ritter of the British sixth light infantry presented a roll of carpet to the American officer as a gift to an American official whose carpeting was destroyed in his home by a previous British raid.
-The American officer of Forsyth's command returned back to American lines presenting the carpet gift to the American high command.
+The American officer of Forsyth's command returned to American lines presenting the carpet gift to the American high command.